aealvarezg/Task_Tracker_CLI/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) ![Python Version](https://img.shields.io/badge/python-3.6%2B-blue)

-Welcome to **Task_Tracker_CLI**, a command-line tool (CLI) for managing task lists.
+**Task_Tracker_CLI** is a command-line tool (CLI) for managing task lists.
 With this application, you can easily add, update, delete, mark (as in progress or done) and list tasks from the terminal.

+This project is inspired from the [Task Tracker Project](https://roadmap.sh/projects/task-tracker) from [Roadmap](https://www.roadmap.sh).

 ## Table of Contents